MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks.md

    :heavy_check_mark:  The name of the container in your Azure Storage (AS) account containing MAG dataset.

-## Import PySparkMagClass.py as a notebook
+## Import PySparkMagClass.py as a shared notebook

 In this section, you import PySparkMagClass.py as a shared notebook in Azure Databricks workspace.
-You could run this utility notebook from other notebooks later.
+You will run this utility notebook from another notebook later.

-1. Save samples\PySparkMagClass.py in MAG dataset to local drive.
+1. Save samples/PySparkMagClass.py in MAG dataset to local drive.

 1. In the [Azure portal](https://portal.azure.com), go to the Azure Databricks service that you created, and select **Launch Workspace**.